Welcome to the SDM Crew page… we are here to ensure your adventure exceeds all expectations.

 Co-Owner / Operator

-Ever wondered about the friendly face behind those emails?
-Meet Maritza, your go-to person at SDM who will guide you through every step of your journey.
+Ever wondered about the friendly voice behind those emails?
+That’s Maritza, your go to guide at SDM.

-Maritza is also in the field, co-hosting expeditions and making sure every guest feels seen, supported, and part of the adventure.
-Her presence brings warmth to the wild, and her love for wildlife—and the people who come to experience it—is impossible to miss.
+You’ll often find her out in the field, co-hosting expeditions, checking in on guests, and making sure everyone feels supported and part of the family.
+Her presence brings warmth to the wild, and her love for both people and wildlife is unmistakable.

 Sophia C. Martinez